-Regular, full-time employees will be allowed up to five (5) working days off with pay in a calendar year to make arrangements for and/or to attend the funeral of a relative (as defined in Section 2.9 Village Employment - Equal Opportunity), provided the employee gives as much advance notice as possible to his or her Department Head.
-The Department Head shall determine the number of days, if any, that will be allowed based on uniform standards.
+Full-time employees may take up to 5 days of paid bereavement leave per calendar year for the death of a relative (as defined in Section 2.9 Village Employment - Equal Opportunity), provided the employee gives as much advance notice as possible to his or her Department Head. .